Ingredients in Skincare

 Explore breakdowns of the skincare ingredients featured in our personalised Renude routines.
 Learn their benefits, functions, and who they're suitable for.

-Sesame Oil is a vegetable oil derived from sesame seeds (Sesamum indicum).
-In skincare, it is used for its moisturizing, antioxidant, and skin-nourishing properties.
+Safflower Seed Oil is derived from the seeds of the safflower plant (Carthamus tinctorius).
+In skincare, it is used for its moisturizing, soothing, and skin-nourishing properties.

 Mandelic Acid